Departure Time Choice Models in Urban Transportation Systems Based on Mean Field Games: Mean Field Games Framework

 We denote by $d(\cdot,\cdot)$ and $d_M(\cdot,\cdot)$ the distances associated to $\|\cdot\|$ and $\|\cdot\|_M$, respectively.
 Also, we define the function $\Uc: \Cc(\Tc) \times \Pc_{m,G} \mapsto \Cc(\Tc)$ such that

-As demonstrated in the next proposition, systems with smooth in-flow measures, in the sense of Assumption \ref{asm: lipschitz of F}, and Lipschitz continuous speed functions, admit a unique characteristic travel distance. \begin{proposition} For all in-flow measures $F \in \Pc_{m,G}$ and Lipschitz continuous speed functions $V$, there exists a unique function $z_F \in \Cc(\Tc)$ which satisfies the set of the equations given in (\ref{eq: system dynamics}). \end{proposition}
+As demonstrated in the next proposition, systems with smooth in-flow measures, in the sense of Assumption \ref{asm: lipschitz of F}, and Lipschitz continuous speed functions, admit a unique characteristic travel distance. \begin{proposition} For all in-flow measures $F \in \Pc_{m,G}$ and Lipschitz continuous speed functions $V$, there exists a unique function $z_F \in \Cc(\Tc)$ which satisfies the set of the equations given in (\ref{eq: system dynamics}). \end{proposition} The proof is given in appendix \ref{p:prp2}

-Banach Fixed-Point Theorem (see Theorem 3.48 of \cite{inbook}) enables us to obtain $z^*$, the solution of the set of equations given in (\ref{eq: system dynamics}) which is the characteristic travel distance of a system with in-flow measure $F$.
+Proposition \ref{prp:existence of z} enables us to obtain $z^*$, the solution of the set of equations given in (\ref{eq: system dynamics}) which is the characteristic travel distance of a system with in-flow measure $F$.
 The next corollary provides a procedure to obtain $z^*$, based on the successive application of the mapping $\Uc$ defined in (\ref{eq: virtual user fixed point mapping}). \begin{corollary} Fix $F\in \Pc_{m,G}$.
 Then, starting with an arbitrary element $z_0 \in \Cc(\Tc)$, the sequence $z_l$ defined as